 Ketogenic constipation is nothing to take lightly.
-A day or two per month, sure, but when it becomes chronic, you have to take care of it.
-This post on keto constipation I hope will share information that helps you see how dangerous being backed up is, why it happens, and then several natural remedies finished off with the #1 cure for it that I have no doubt will work for you too like it did (does) for me.
+A day or two per month, sure, but when it becomes chronic, you must take care of it.
+This post on keto constipation I hope will share information that helps you see how dangerous being backed up is, why it happens, and then offer several natural remedies starting with the #1 cure for it that I have no doubt will work for you too, like it does for me.

 Keto constipation is something many people on a ketogenic diet suffer.

 Usually it’s temporary and you get back to normal, but if it’s a chronic issue, whether it be from your keto diet or from something else, you can’t let it go on.

 Eat low carb vegetables, eat good sources of healthy fats, drink plenty of water and if need be, utilize quality keto supplements.
 Along with a bit of regular exercise, healthy digestion should resume in no time.

 This is what is stated by all the health experts… eat your low carb veggies for the fibers and you will be ok.

 But there’s more to keto constipation than just making sure you’re getting low carb fibers in.
 For some that works, but for many others it doesn’t.